-Connecting Classrooms is a global education programme for schools, designed to help young people to develop the knowledge, skills and values to live and work in a globalised economy, and contribute responsibly both locally and globally.
+Connecting Classrooms is a global education programme for schools, The British Council delivers the programme in partnership with the Foreign, Commonwealth & Development Office (FCDO) , it is designed to help young people to develop the knowledge, skills and values to live and work in a globalised economy and contribute responsibly both locally and globally.
 The global programme has already reached over 18,000 schools and trained more than 28,000 teachers in 50 countries since 2012.

 In the Middle East and North Africa, Connecting Classrooms has engaged over 100 policy and decision makers, provided professional development training to almost 3,000 teachers and school leaders, and engaged over 900 schools, 112 of which have run successful international partnerships with schools in the UK.
 In Iraq, the third round of the Connecting Classrooms programme aims to reach hundreds of teachers and head teachers through a wide range of programme activities such as professional development courses, international partnerships and International School Awards.